Batch Compute Steady-State Operating Points Reusing Generated MATLAB Code

 Define the height variable,

-point search code to compute a steady-state operating
+forloop around the operating point search code to compute a steady-state operating point for each

 Your script should look similar to the following code.

-%% Specify the model name model = 'magball'; %% Create the operating point specification object. opspec = operspec(model); % State (5) - magball/Magnetic Ball Plant/height % - Default model initial conditions are used to initialize optimization. opspec.States(5).Known = true; %% Create the options opt = findopOptions('DisplayReport','iter'); %% Specify ball heights at which to compute operating points height = [0.05;0.1;0.15]; %% Loop over height values to find the corresponding operating points for i = 1:length(height) % Set the ball height in the specification opspec.States(5).x = height(i); % Update the model ball haight reference parameter set_param('magball/Desired Height','Value',num2str(height(i))) end %% Compute operating points using the defined specs [op,opreport] = findop(model,opspec,opt);
+%% Specify the model name model = 'magball'; %% Create the operating point specification object. opspec = operspec(model); %% Set the constraints on the states in the model. % State (5) - magball/Magnetic Ball Plant/height % - Default model initial conditions are used to initialize optimization. opspec.States(5).Known = true; %% Create the options opt = findopOptions('DisplayReport','iter'); %% Specify ball heights at which to compute operating points height = [0.05;0.1;0.15]; %% Loop over height values to find the corresponding operating points for i = 1:length(height) % Set the ball height in the specification. opspec.States(5).x = height(i); % Update the model ball haight reference parameter. set_param('magball/Desired Height','Value',num2str(height(i))) % Trim the model [op(i),opreport(i)] = findop(model,opspec,opt); end

 After running this script,